Haskins Rifle

 The Haskins Rifle, also known as the RAI 300 (Research Armament Model 300) or Haskins M500 rifle was a bolt-action weapon designed by Jerry Haskins between 1981 and 1982 for snipers in the US Military.
-Unlike most military sniper rifles, the Haskins was purpose-built for the military, not reworked from an existing civilian firearm - another such sniper rifle was the Soviet SVD.
+Unlike most military sniper rifles, the Haskins was purpose-built for the military, not reworked from an existing civilian firearm.

 The Haskins was developed from a US Army requirement for an antimaterial capability.

 Standard 7.62×51mm sniper rifles were unable to meet the penetration requirements.